Define applications for Real User Monitoring

-Once OneAgent is installed on a host, it monitors all applications running on the host.
-All monitoring data is encapsulated into a sample placeholder application called My web application.
+After OneAgent is installed on a host, it monitors all applications running on that host.
+As a starting point, all monitoring data is encapsulated in a placeholder application called My web application.
 We offer this placeholder application to allow for more flexibility—it's you who decides how to organize your applications.

-- Click the My web application placeholder application.
+- Select the My web application placeholder application.

 To rename an application